 5. Flexible tubing to direct the water into, onto, or through the focal point.
 (Take your pump with you to a hardware store to make sure you purchase the right diameter tubing on the first trip) If available, purchase a black or opaque tube to inhibit the growth of algae in the tube.

-6. (optional) plants and other decoration.
+6. (optional) plants and other decorations.
 You can literally spend a small fortune on water plants, however several common plants from any garden center grow happily submerged completely in water.
 See below for my favorites.

-Constructing your Fountain:
+Constructing your Garden Fountain:

 Step 1: Place your vessel, and situate your riser in the center.